 Under a soft Brexit the UK GDP would decline by 3.5% and a hard Brexit, the construction industry’s contribution would fall by 8.2%.
 Brexit will affect urban areas more than rural communities and if access to skilled EU workers is cut, projects such as HS2 and Crossrail will be undeliverable

-James Morris, MD at Tower Eight, explains why there is a real importance of immigration to the labour market.
+James Morris, Director at Tower Eight, explains why there is a real importance of immigration to the labour market.

 “It is critical that we have flexible access to labour from overseas as without this we would fail to deliver against the commitments for construction, such as housebuilding and infrastructure.